Design Overview

 Recommended Minimum Wall Thicknesses

-To ensure the housing does not deform due to bearing installation or load, sufficient wall thickness must be guaranteed.
-The following are the recommended minimum wall thicknesses and maximum through-hole diameters for each model:
+To ensure that the housing does not deform due to bearing installation or load, a sufficient wall thickness must be guaranteed.
+The recommended minimum wall thicknesses and maximum through-hole diameters for each model are listed below:

 AXCR-U Series